sarthak-pokharel/sarthak/[Blogs]/when-time-loses-meaning.md

 add that to being on your own,\
 independent of any lethal addictive chemical \
+or any poisoned chains\
-or any infected soul\
+from any infected soul\
-or any pending expectations from yourself
+or any soul crushing expectations from yourself

 literally heaven!\
 and i wish you could experience it